 The Aurizona mine was an active open-pit operation from 2010 to 2015, producing approximately 329 kozs of gold at an average grade of 1.3 g/t.
 Ore was processed through a gravity and carbon-in-leach plant with gold recoveries averaging 88%.

 A Feasibility Study was released in August 2017 and outlined a mine restart plan involving an upgrade to the mill that provides for an 8,000 tpd crushing and grinding circuit that can treat all ore types.
-The average annual production is expected to be 136,000 ounces of gold over an initial 6.5 year mine life and the first gold pour has been targeted for the end of 2018.
+The average annual production is expected to be 136,000 ounces of gold over an initial 6.5 year mine life and commercial production is expected in 2019.

 Aurizona reported 971,000 ounces of Proven and Probable Reserves as of May 2017 contained in 19.8 Mt of 1.5 g/t gold material (0.6 g/t cut-off at Piaba, 0.4 g/t at Boa Esperança).
 Exploration programs are ongoing at a number of drill-ready targets including Piaba West which has the potential to extend the existing Piaba deposit 900 metres to the southwest, and Tatajuba which is situated on the same Piaba structure and represents a potential four-kilometre extension along strike from Piaba West.

 At the end of the third quarter, the Aurizona re-start project was 80% complete.
 Pre-production mining activities began in April and more than 4 Mt of material has been moved and 270 kt of ore has been stockpiled.